-Canned Text Systems
+5.1.1 Canned Text Systems

 Whenever we want to generate a piece of text for a very specific purpose, without the need of modifying it according to some parameters, canned text is the easiest solution.
-It has been used by almost every application to convey a message (warning, error, help, etc.) to the user, a message which is simply associated to a given code produced by an application event.
+It has been used by almost every application to convey a message (warning, error, help, etc.) to the user, a message which is simply associated with a given code produced by an application event.
 No syntactic or morphological process is involved, except, in some cases, capitalizing the first word in the sentence, and putting a full stop at the end.

-Template-based Systems
+5.1.2 Template-based Systems